lsmo-epfl/aiida-lsmo/docs/source/workflows.rst

 Isotherm work chain
 +++++++++++++++++++++++

-The :py:func:`~aiida_lsmo.workchains.IsothermWorkChain` work function allows to compute a single-component isotherm in a framework, from a few settings.
+The :py:func:`~aiida_lsmo.workchains.isotherm.IsothermWorkChain` work function allows to compute a single-component isotherm in a framework, from a few settings.

 What it does, in order: